In order to stop your dog from rolling in poop, you may want to:

 Eventually, my dog started obeying nearly all the time, so I removed the leash from the equation.
 This, of course, meant that I’d have to turn him away manually when he didn’t obey, but I persisted.
 Eventually, he not only learned to turn away on command but was no longer as interested in the poop pile.

-I know, having your dog appear with a whiff that makes the eyes sting is all kinds of unpleasant.
-But please keep in mind that this is not his (or her) fault.
+I know, But please keep in mind that this is not his (or her) fault.
 It’s nothing more than some of their old, obsolete programming surfacing in unwelcome ways.

 Punishing the dog for that behavior will often do nothing, and may even turn counterproductive later.
 Remember, a dog is easiest to train when it is relaxed and responsive.
 A little bit of patience goes a long way.
 All in all, I hope you find this advice on how to stop a dog from rolling in poop useful.